cinemascience/cinema_bandit/readme.md

 ## Issues
 * On Safari, the browser may reach a limit for files opened (Safari does not release files from file:// requests until the page is closed) and refuse to load more data when loading particularly large data sets.

+## Developing

+This requires yarn.
+Download and install it from https://yarnpkg.com

+Install dependecies using yarn:

+    yarn

+After that, you should be able to run `make`.

 ## Changelog
 ### Version 1.1
  * Significant performance improvements.
 Data is gradually streamed in while it loads/draws so more hangups